JohnYepthomi/Docker-Guide/README.md

   docker exec -it <container_name_or_id> <command>
   //it stands for interactive mode

-  //get access to the bash sheel of the container to work with the mysql installed inside the container docker exec -it mysqlDB /bin/bash
+  //get access to the bash shell of the container to work with the mysql instance inside the container docker exec -it mysqlDB /bin/bash
 ```